German lawmakers oppose China military threats toward Taiwan - NewsBreak

 German lawmakers oppose China military threats toward Taiwan

-TAIPEI, Taiwan (AP) — Any changes to the China-Taiwan relationship must come about peacefully, a visiting German lawmaker said Monday, two days after China’s ruling Communist Party wrote its rejection of Taiwan independence into its charter.
+Any changes to the China-Taiwan relationship must come about peacefully, a visiting German lawmaker said Monday, two days after China 's ruling Communist Party wrote its rejection of Taiwan independence into its charter.

 A German parliamentary delegation focusing on human rights met Taiwan President Tsai Ing-wen at her office on Monday.
 The lawmakers expressed interest in how Taiwan would handle threats from China.